-Grades are determined solely on the basis of the academic performance of each student according to pre-established criteria determined by the course instructor and consistent with College policies.
-Grade determination is the prerogative of the instructor and students should be aware that the evaluation and grading of academic performance is subject to the professional judgment of each instructor.
+Grades are determined solely based on the academic performance of each student according to pre-established criteria determined by the course instructor and consistent with College policies.
+Grade determination is the prerogative of the instructor and students should be aware that the evaluation and grading of academic performance are subject to the professional judgment of each instructor.
 Considerable personal discretion is required in these judgments - a justifiable margin of difference can exist between the evaluations made by two or more professionals of the same academic performance.
 Students are entitled to compare their work in the course with the criteria applied in deciding the final grade for the course.
 Accordingly, the course instructor is required either to return major papers and examinations to students or to make such available for students until the end of the following term.
 Spring Semester materials are to be available until the end of the Fall Semester.

 A student may object to a grade for one or more of the following reasons: 1.)
-The methods or criteria for evaluating academic performance, made explicit by the instructor at the beginning of the course, usually in a course syllabus or as subsequently modified by the instructor, were not actually applied in determining the grade, 2.)
+The methods or criteria for evaluating academic performance, made explicit by the instructor at the beginning of the course, usually in a course syllabus or as subsequently modified by the instructor, were not applied in determining the grade, 2.)
 The grade was determined or influenced by criteria other than those explained by the instructor or by criteria not relevant to academic performance, or 3.)
-The instructor applied the predetermined criteria in a grossly unfair manner.
+The grade was incorrectly computed.
+(For the appeal of the charge pf cheating see the college catalog)

 A student may appeal his or her final grade in a course only in the semester immediately following the one in which the grade was received.
 Appeals will not be considered after that time.
 The student who appeals a grade bears the full burden of proof that there are sufficient grounds for changing a grade.

 Only the final grade of a course and its means of determination may be appealed; grades on individual assignments may not be appealed.